 You can make variables available four different ways depending on which platform you’d like the environment variable to show up on using switches (table shown below).

-- A path in the Windows filesystem to only be available from itself
+- Windows filesystem to only be available from itself

-- A path in the WSL filesystem to only be available from WSL
+- WSL filesystem to only be available from WSL

-- A path in the WSL filesystem be available on both WSL Linux and Windows
+- WSL filesystem to be available on both WSL Linux and Windows

-- A path in the Windows filesystem be available on both WSL Linux and Windows
+- Windows filesystem to be be available on both WSL Linux and Windows

 |/p||Single path.
 A variable set with this will be translated between the Windows and WSL Linux and made available to both.|